delight-im/Localize/SECURITY.md

 # Scope of bugs

 We are interested in all (security-related) bugs on our website at [www.localize.im](https://www.localize.im/).
-The following three categories show what's most important to us and our users:
+The following categories show what's most important to us and our users:

  * SQL injection
  * Session hijacking/fixation